woutie012006/Display/README.md

 ####PC software

-Will be built in Qt Designer for multi-platform support.
+Will be built in C# for conveneance

 Will include:
 * PC <-> uC communication over the internet
-* Cutting project uploading
+* CNC cut project uploading
 * Manual controls

-Would like to include
-* Live simulation of the cut
+* Live 'simulation' of the cut

 #Hardware